 One Man Shall Mow My Meadow (1994) – Two female solos, SATB, piano (with optional cello and double bass).
 English folksong.
 A cumulative (expanding with each verse) harvest song that captures the swinging motion of the scythe.
 Published by Thorpe Music Publishing/Theodore Presser.

-A collection of ten organ preludes on folk carols from around the world is to be published by Lorenz/Sacred Music Press in the fall of 2018.
+Christmas in Many Lands: A collection of ten organ preludes on folk carols from around the world.
+Published by Lorenz/Sacred Music Press here.